-The Melksham parkrun is a fun, free event organised by volunteers for the benefit of everyone.
-We wish to make the run as safe as possible, so runners, spectators and helpers are asked to take care about the following:
+Melksham parkrun is a fun, free event organised by volunteers for the benefit of everyone.
+We wish to make the event as safe as possible, so participants, spectators and helpers are asked to take care about the following:

 - Please be considerate to the park and other park users at all times.

 - Children under the age of eleven must be accompanied (within arm's reach) throughout the run by a parent, guardian or appropriate adult of the parent's choice.

 - Please arrive by foot, by pedal-power or by public transport if you can - your efforts help to reduce our impact on the park and the planet.

 - Please consider volunteering to help occasionally - this event survives only because of your generosity - please visit the volunteer page for more information.

 - Take care near roads and car parks - some vehicles drive very quickly.
 Please congregate away from the cars and be careful in particular if you have children.
 If you’re driving to the run, please drive carefully even if you’re late!

 - When running, take care on uneven surfaces – whether on grass or on tarmac.
 Watch out for cyclists, other runners, pedestrians, children, dogs, wildlife, park animals, vehicles, park maintenance work, falling branches, bollards, posts and other obstacles around the course.

 - Please ensure that you are fit enough to walk, jog, run 5k (3.1 miles) with us.

 - Remember to warm up before the run.